dallinbjohnson/ScorpionJS/docs/api/transports.md

 ### Dynamic Service Integration

 The REST transport is designed to work seamlessly with ScorpionJS's dynamic service layer.
-When a new service is registered using `app.service()`, the REST transport automatically creates the corresponding HTTP endpoints.
-Conversely, when a service is unregistered using `app.unservice()`, its associated REST endpoints are removed, ensuring that stale routes do not persist.
+When a new service is registered using `app.use()`, the REST transport automatically creates the corresponding HTTP endpoints.
+Conversely, when a service is unregistered using `app.unuse()`, its associated REST endpoints are removed, ensuring that stale routes do not persist.

 ### Request Validation